Types of Secondary Treatment Systems

 Wastewater treatment can have up to three stages - primary, secondary and tertiary.
 We are discussing the first two stages here, but head to our What are the stages of sewage treatment? information page to learn more about the third stage.

-The secondary wastewater treatment process utilises aerobic microorganisms to both breakdown and remove the remaining waste and other small particles.
-The waste and the microorganisms are both located within the sludge, and remove both the remaining solids and nutrients through bacterial composition.
-Secondary treatment utilises naturally occurring biological processes, meaning the wastewater oxygen level varies throughout and does not stay at one constant quantity.
+The secondary wastewater treatment process utilises aerobic microorganisms to both break down and remove the remaining waste and other small particles.
+The waste and the microorganisms are both located within the sludge and remove both the remaining solids and nutrients through bacterial composition.
+The secondary treatment utilises naturally occurring biological processes, meaning the wastewater oxygen level varies throughout and does not stay at one constant quantity.
 This results in microorganisms being either aerobic (need oxygen) or anaerobic (do not need oxygen), depending on the stage.

 There are some other differences between primary and secondary wastewater treatment, including: